-We have acted as Trustee for Muamalat Invest Islamic Equity Fund ("the Fund") for the financial year ended 30 June 2021.
+We have acted as Trustee for Muamalat Invest Islamic Equity Fund ("the Fund") for the financial year ended 30 June 2022.
 To the best of our knowledge, Muamalat Invest Sdn Bhd ("the Manager") has managed the Fund in the financial year under review in accordance with the following:

-- 1. Limitations imposed on the investment powers of the Manager under the deed, securities laws and Guidelines on Unit Trust Funds; - 2.
-Valuation and pricing of the Fund are carried out in accordance with the deed and any regulatory requirement; and - 3.
-Creation and cancellation of units are carried out in accordance with the deed and any regulatory requirement.
+- 1. Limitations imposed on the investment powers of the management company under the deed, securities laws and the Guidelines on Unit Trust Funds; - 2.
+Valuation and pricing is carried out in accordance with the deed; and - 3.
+Any creation and cancellation of units are carried out in accordance with the deed and any regulatory requirement.